beameio/beame-windows-installer/README.md

 * CustomGatekeeper

     Local path to the custom gatekeeper.
 The file needs to be a zip with the gatekeeper folder structure.
-    When this property is not empty, after the installation of the released gatekeeper, this file will override the installed gatekeeper with the contained files.
+    When this property is not empty, this file will be used for the installation of the beame-gatekeeper.
 * CustomGatekeeperCSS

     Local path to the custom gatekeeper css.
 The file needs to be a zip with the gatekeeper folder structure.